 This code calculates the total number of pages read in a month, considering that the number of pages read per day increases each week.

-• Then, a for loop runs through each week in the month.
-For each full week, it adds the pages read to total_pages by multiplying the pages read per day by 7.
-After each week, the pages per day are increased by 5.
+forloop runs through each week in the month.
+For each full week, it adds the pages read tototal_pagesby multiplying the pages read per day by 7.
+After each week, the pages per day are increased by 5. - After the loop, if there are any remaining days (less than a full week), it adds the pages read for those remaining days to

-• Finally, the print() function displays the total pages read over the month.
+print()function displays the total pages read over the month.

 pages_per_day_first_week = int(input("Enter the number of pages you read per day in the first week: "))